Possible resolution of the B -> pi pi, pi K puzzles: IMPACT ON MESON DECAYS

+In this section we investigate the numerical effect of the soft factor $S({\bf b})$.
+The soft factor has a dynamical origin similar to that of a meson wave function: the former (latter) absorbs the Glauber (collinear) gluons.
+The ${\bf b}$ dependence of $S({\bf b})$ can be obtained by nonperturbative methods or from experimental data.
+For simplicity, we neglect this dependence, and parameterize the soft factor associated with ${\cal M}_a^{(0)}$ as $\exp(iS_e)$,

+where $S_e$ is treated as a real free parameter.
+Glauber gluons emitted by the valence anti-quark of $M_2$ in the LO diagram Fig.~\ref{fig1}(b) lead to

-The soft factor has a dynamical origin similar to that of a meson wave function: the former (latter) absorbs the soft (collinear) gluons.
-The behavior of the soft factor can be obtained either by nonperturbative methods or from experimental data.
-We then study its impact on nonleptonic two-body $B$ meson decays.
-The color-suppressed tree amplitudes are small at LO due to the small Wilson coefficient $a_2$ for the factorizable contribution and to the pair cancellation between Figs.~\ref{fig1}(a) and \ref{fig1}(b) for the nonfactorizable contribution.
-The presence of the soft factor can convert the destructive interference in Fig.~\ref{fig1} into a constructive one, leading to strong enhancement.
-Its effect on the color-allowed tree and penguin (including annihilation) amplitudes should be minor, which are dominated by factorizable contributions.
+where the minus sign is attributed to the radiation from the anti-quark.
+In this case the right gluon in Fig.~\ref{fig2}(e) is identified as the Glauber gluon.
+The above modified $k_T$ factorization formalism with the additional soft factor also applies to the nonfactorizable emission amplitudes from other tree and penguin operators.
+The soft factor for a nonfactorizable annihilation amplitude is different, because Wilson lines in different directions are involved.
+The study of this subject will be presented elsewhere.
+The color-suppressed tree amplitude is small at LO due to the small Wilson coefficient $a_2$ for the factorizable contribution and to the pair cancellation between Figs.~\ref{fig1}(a) and \ref{fig1}(b) for the nonfactorizable contribution.
+The presence of the soft factor can convert the destructive interference in Fig.~\ref{fig1} into a constructive one, resulting in strong enhancement.
+The soft effect is expected to be minor in amplitudes other than the color-suppressed tree, such as the color-allowed tree and penguin (including annihilation), since they receive dominant factorizable contributions.